Poe Elementary School (Houston)

 Edgar Allan Poe Elementary School is a primary school located at 5100 Hazard Street in Houston, Texas, United States.
-A part of the Houston Independent School District (HISD), the school, which was built during the 1920s, is located in the Chevy Chase subdivision of the Boulevard Oaks neighborhood west of Rice University.
+A part of the Houston Independent School District (HISD), the school, which was built in 1928, is located in the Chevy Chase subdivision of the Boulevard Oaks neighborhood west of Rice University.
 The school, a National Register of Historic Places (NRHP) historic district contributing property of Boulevard Oaks, was named after Edgar Allan Poe.

 Poe Elementary, as of 2001, had about 700 students.
 It has bilingual programs for all grade levels and a fine arts magnet program.
 The 1980 Houston/Harris County Metropolitan Area Southwest-Westpark Corridor Transitway Alternatives: Environmental Impact Statement of the Urban Mass Transportation Administration described Poe as "a thriving, well-integrated magnet school".

-From 1974 to 2021 the Poe Cooperative Nursery School (Poe-Co), a privately-operated pre-school, was located on the Poe school grounds; it was established in 1974 in order to revive enrollment at Poe Elementary.
+From 1974 to 2021 the Poe Cooperative Nursery School (Poe-Co), a privately operated pre-school, was located on the Poe school grounds; it was established in 1974 in order to revive enrollment at Poe Elementary.
 It earned National Association for the Education of Young Children (NAEYC) accreditation in 1991, making it the first parent cooperative preschool to do so.
 Poe-Co moved from the Poe Elementary grounds after HISD removed private preschools from public school properties.

 History

 Poe was established in 1928.
 It was originally an elementary school reserved for white people and others who were not black.
 It was previously called "Chevy Chase Elementary School".

-The Poe Elementary School Attack occurred on September 15, 1959, when a man named Paul Orgeron detonated a bomb during recess at Poe Elementary School, killing himself, a teacher (Jennie Katharine Kolter), a custodian (James Arlie Montgomery, for which Montgomery Elementary was named), and three 7-year-old boys (Billy Hawes, Jr., John Fitch, Jr., and Dusty Paul, Orgeron's son).
+The Poe Elementary School bombing occurred on September 15, 1959, when a man named Paul Orgeron detonated a bomb during recess at Poe Elementary School, killing himself, a teacher (Jennie Katharine Kolter), a custodian (James Arlie Montgomery, for which Montgomery Elementary was named), and three 7-year-old boys (Billy Hawes, Jr., John Fitch, Jr., and Dusty Paul, Orgeron's son).
 Ruth Doty, the principal, was partially deafened in one ear by the blast.
 Unlike school attacks in the early 21st century, there was no constant national and international media coverage of the Poe attack.
 No memorial was constructed at Poe Elementary.
 HISD named two new elementary schools after victims of the attack: Kolter Elementary School in Meyerland and Montgomery Elementary School in Southwest Houston.